Dr Colin Mackie

 I am particularly interested in the theorisation of financial assurance, a regulatory tool that requires corporations to evidence ability to pay for their environmental obligations, including the remediation of environmental damage and the decommissioning and site restoration at the end of a project’s life (e.g. through insurance, bonds or cash deposits).
 To date, much of my research has been in this area and has been published in Legal Studies, Journal of Environmental Law, Journal of Corporate Law Studies, Energy Policy and the Environmental Law Reporter.

-I have acted as expert advisor to a variety of organisations, including the Organisation for Economic Co-operation and Development (OECD), a project team headed by representatives of the Environmental Protection Agencies of Scotland and Ireland, an alliance of financial institutions and a coalition of environmental non-governmental organisations.
+I have acted as expert advisor to a variety of organisations, including the Organisation for Economic Co-operation and Development (OECD), energy regulators, a project team headed by representatives of the Environmental Protection Agencies of Scotland and Ireland, an alliance of financial institutions and a coalition of environmental non-governmental organisations.
 In these roles, I have authored/co-authored a number reports, including:

 - EU4Environment, Developing environmental liability legislation in the Republic of Moldova (September 2023)